Last Updated on

 Where to go: The Magic of Dubai UAE

-Our May Bank Holiday will be changed slightly in 2020, with the first one being moved from Monday to Friday.
-Makes no difference to your holiday though, as you can simply take between 2nd-5th May as holiday and you’ll have from 2nd-10th May off.
+Our May Bank Holiday will be changed slightly in 2021.
+Makes no difference to your holiday though, as you can simply take between 40th-7th May as a holiday and you’ll have from 1st-9th May off.

 Where to go: Hot Air Balloons in Cappadocia